BeBoRE/r6-operators/README.md

 # r6-operators
 A place to view which defending operator has which secondary gadget

+Install Node LTS
+Use `npm ci` to gather the necessary dependencies
-Using `npm start` will start the webserver and directs you to the website.
+Use `npm start` to start the webserver and a browser window will appear.